Checkology empowers students to become smart consumers of information in all its forms and engaged participants in civic life.

-The 12 core lessons help educators equip their students with the tools to evaluate and interpret the news and to learn how to decide what news and information to trust, share and act on.
+Engaging, interactive lessons help educators equip their students with the tools to evaluate and interpret the news and to learn how to decide what news and other information to trust, share and act on.

 Our news literacy lessons are comprehensive and easy to implement

 - Used by students in grades 5-12+

 - Browser-based; no need for special software installation

 - Integration of real-world examples of news and information

 - Newsroom to Classroom program offering live discussions with journalists*

 - Experts in journalism and digital media as virtual guides and leaders